-The humble printer has been sat in the corner of our offices for decades now, they’ve developed a lot since the first concept was dreamed up by Charles Babbage as his Difference Engine in the 19th century, and since Epson released the first electronic printer in 1968.
+The printer has been sat humbly in the corner of our offices for decades now, they’ve developed a lot since Epson released the first electronic printer in 1968.
 With these advancements along have come new challenges that must be addressed.

-In the past, printers have been connected directly to devices, now, the modern day multi-functional device is connected to an entire network, and like any other device attached to an IT infrastructure, it comes with its own risks.
-Surprisingly we often overlook the risks posed by an office printing device, it’s just a printer, right?
+In the past, printers were connected directly to other devices, now, the modern day multi-functional device (MFD) is connected to an entire network, and like any other device attached to an IT infrastructure, it comes with its own risks.
+Surprisingly we often overlook the cyber security risks posed by the office printer, it’s just a printer, right?

-How could my printer be a potential threat to my business?
+How could your printer be a potential threat to your business?
 We’ll explain.

 Printers face 5 main threats and vulnerabilities: